 Hopefully, the complex you want will have already gone through the VA’s approval process.
-However, if the condo or townhouse is not on the “approved” list, your buyer’s lender can request approval directly from the VA.
-This can be a complicated process, so make sure your client is working with an experienced VA-approved lender, like Veterans United Home Loans.
+However, if the condo or townhouse is not on the “approved” list, your lender can request approval directly from the VA.
+This can be a complicated process, so make sure you’re working with an experienced VA-approved lender.

 Manufactured homes, better known as mobile homes, are eligible for VA financing.
 But finding a lender willing to fund a manufactured home purchase can be difficult.
-Veterans United does not currently lend on manufactured housing.
+Veterans United does currently lend on manufactured housing.